 Summer Institute in American Foreign Policy

-The Williams College Summer Institute in American Foreign Policy opened in June 2010, providing 19 Williams College Students the opportunity to participate in a rigorous 4-week program devoted to the study of American foreign policy and grand strategy.
-The Institute will accept 16 students in the summer of 2017.
+The Williams College Summer Institute in American Foreign Policy opened in June 2010, providing 19 Williams College Students the opportunity to participate in a rigorous 3-week program devoted to the study of American foreign policy and grand strategy.
+The Institute will accept up to 16 students in the summer of 2020.
 The goals of the Institute include:

 1. Providing students with an intellectual foundation in American foreign policy and grand strategy, as well as a practical understanding of the unique challenges faced by policymakers.